-The inshore lifeboat (ILB) was first at the scene and found the casualty had been brought ashore by the kayakers.
-The casualty was conscious but was treated for suspected internal injuries having fallen such a significant distance, equipment and two extra crew were ferried ashore by the ILB from the all-weather lifeboat.
+The inshore lifeboat (ILB) was first at the scene and found the casualty had been brought ashore by a group of kayakers who were near to the scene at the time of the fall.
+The casualty was conscious but was treated for suspected spinal and internal injuries having fallen such a significant distance.
+Equipment and two extra crew were ferried ashore by the ILB from the all-weather lifeboat.

-When the casualty was ready for evacuation they were transferred to the all-weather lifeboat and taken back to Swanage, where ambulances and a HEMS aircraft were standing by.
+When the casualty was ready for evacuation they were transferred by the ILB to the all-weather lifeboat and taken back to Swanage, where ambulance, HM Coastguard helicopter and Dorset and Somerset Air Ambulance were standing by.